OData/v3ProtocolDocument/OData URI Conventions.markdown

 - By invoking an Action bound to a collection of Entities that returns a collection of Entities (see rule: boundOperation)

-Finally it is possible to compose path segments onto a resourcePath that identifies a Primivite, Complex instance, Collection of Primitives or Collection of Complex instances and bind an Action or Function that returns a Entity or Collections of Entities.
+Finally it is possible to compose path segments onto a resourcePath that identifies a Primitive, Complex instance, Collection of Primitives or Collection of Complex instances and bind an Action or Function that returns a Entity or Collections of Entities.

 #### 4.1.1 Canonical Uri ####
 For OData services conformant with the addressing conventions in this section, the canonical form of an absolute URI identifying a non contained Entity is formed by adding a single path segment to the service root URI.
 The path segment is made up of the name of the EntitySet associated with the Entity followed by the key predicate identifying the Entry within the Collection.